Finding a Top Financial Advisor Firms in Deerfield, Illinois

 How We Found the Top Financial Advisor Firms in Deerfield, Illinois

 To start, we only considered firms for this list that are both registered with the Securities and Exchange Commission (SEC) and are headquartered in Deerfield.
 We limited our search to SEC-registered companies because such firms have a fiduciary duty to act in their clients’ best interests.
-To further condense our list, we only considered firms that are free of disclosures; offer financial planning services; and manage individual accounts.
-The final list is ordered by assets under management (AUM), which indicates the amount of money the firm is managing for clients.
+To further narrow our list, we only considered firms that are free of disclosures, offer financial planning services and manage individual accounts.
+The final list is ordered by assets under management (AUM), starting with the largest.
+All information is accurate as of the writing of this article.

 Strategic Wealth Partners

-Strategic Wealth Partners is an advisory firm that was established in 2008.
-Over the years, it has amassed around 650 clients that lay claim to more than $2 billion in assets under management (AUM).
-This fee-based firm calls Deerfield home, but it also has secondary offices in downtown Chicago and Milwaukee, Wisconsin.
+Strategic Wealth Partners is a fee-based firm that calls Deerfield home, but it also has branch offices in downtown Chicago and Milwaukee, Wisconsin.